huggingface/hub-docs/docs/hub/enterprise-hub-network-security.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/enterprise/dark-network-sec-enforce-auth.png" alt="Screenshot of the toggle to enable Enforced authenticated access to the Hub."/>
 </div>

-Please note, your Enterprise Hub Plus subscription will be verified when activating this option.
+You need to have a valid Enterprise Plus subscription for this option to take effect.

-2. Ensure the Organization IP Ranges is defined
+2. Ensure the Organization IP Ranges are defined

 ### Content Access Policy

 You can also define a fine grained Content Access Policy by blocking some section of the Hugging Face Hub.

 For example, you can block your organization's members to access Spaces, by adding `/spaces/*` to the blocked URLs.
-When users of your organization will navigate to a page that matches the URL pattern they'll be presented the following page:
+When users of your organization navigate to a page that matches the URL pattern, they'll be presented the following page:

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/enterprise/network-sec-blocked-url.png" alt="Screenshot of blocked pages on the Hub."/>